AlexThePolygonal/cpp-stateful-templates/README.md

 ### ```namespace ctstd```

-This namespace contains primitive types, values and operations on them.
+This namespace contains the primitive "types" and "values" of the language.

 For purity's sake, they're re-implemented from scratch.
-I believe it enhances the Pythonic flavour of the language
+I believe it enhances the Pythonic flavour.

 - `ctstd::None` is analogous to `None` in Python.
-- `True` and `False` are boolean variables.
+- `True` and `False` are boolean values.
-- `And`, `Or`, `Xor`, `Not` are primitive functions on the booleans
+- `And`, `Or`, `Xor`, `Not` are primitive functions on the booleans.

+Arithmetic is implemented using the Peano constructions.

+- `_0, ..., _12` and `Integer<N>`are simple integers
+- `add, mult, divide, remainder, leq` are the primitive operations on the integers, they do exactly what it says on the tin.

+Lists aren't implemented yet.

+These special helper templates are needed if you want to construct functions which take multiple arguments.
+For now, they weren't of much use during the testing.

 - `Argpass<...>` is a template for passing tuples of values
 - `last`, `first`, `tail` allow to extract values from an Argpass tuple.
 - `Lambda` transforms a function with multiple arguments into a lambda function which accepts a single Argpass.

-Lists aren't implemented yet.

 ### Function execution behaviour